 - What are the key drivers and inhibitors for consumer and enterprise adoption and usage of mobile broadband services as a replacement to fixed broadband?

-- What strategies are emerging in the pricing, packaging, and marketing of mobile services?
-How are the competitive reactions to first-mover disruption affecting the economic viability of the mobile operators over the long term?
+- What strategies are emerging in pricing, packaging, and marketing mobile services?
+How are competitive reactions to first-mover disruption affecting mobile operators' long-term economic viability?

-- How will mobile operators adapt to the shift in device-purchasing behavior, specifically early upgrade plans, nonsubsidized device, and the growing BYOD trend?
+- How will mobile operators adapt to the shift in device-purchasing behavior, specifically early upgrade plans, nonsubsidized devices, and the growing BYOD trend?